thuld/CrmFetchKit/README.md

 # Important - Minified version and mobile App for CRM 2015
 **Do not use** the minified version (`CrmFetchKit.bundle.min.js`) in combination with the *App for CRM*.
 The App for CRM seems to have problems with minified code.
 The minified version prevents the successful configuration of the app (step 4/5 of the configuration wizard failed).

 This issue affects all versions (3.x.x).
-The reason for this issue is unknown, Microsoft Support did not provide any details.
+The reason for this issue is unknown, Microsoft support did not provide any details.

 # Introduction
 Browser library that allows the execution of fetchxml-queries via JavaScript for Dynamics CRM using SOAP endpoint.